What is SCD?

-SCD is genetic disease characterized by abnormal hemoglobin molecules in red blood cells (RBCs).
+SCD is a genetic disease characterized by abnormal hemoglobin molecules in red blood cells (RBCs).
 As a result, red blood cells that are normally oval take on a sickle shape and turn stiff, and are unable to carry oxygen efficiently.
-This leads to symptoms like chronic hemolytic anemia as red blood cells are destroyed, and vaso-occlusive crises due to the obstruction of small blood vessels.
+Resulting symptoms include chronic hemolytic anemia as red blood cells are destroyed, and vaso-occlusive crises due to stiff sickled cells obstructing small blood vessels.
 Severe pain, inflammation, and organ damage are common to patients.

 How does FT-4202 work?

-A metabolic intermediate called 2,3 diphosphoglycerate (2,3 DPG) is a key negative regulator of oxygen, binding to hemoglobin in the RBCs.
-Its levels are higher in the RBCs of SCD patients.
-For this reason, lowering 2,3 DPG levels is thought to be a way of increase hemoglobin’s oxygen binding capacity.
+A metabolic intermediate called 2,3 diphosphoglycerate (2,3 DPG) is a key negative regulator of oxygen binding to hemoglobin in RBCs.
+Its levels are higher than usual in red blood cells of SCD patients.
+For this reason, lowering 2,3 DPG levels is thought to be a way of increase hemoglobin’s oxygen-binding capacity.

 Pyruvate kinase-R (PKR) is a key metabolic enzyme that utilizes 2,3 DPG as a substrate.
-By raising the activity of PKR, the levels of 2,3 DPG can be lowered, and the binding of oxygen to hemoglobin can be increased.
+Raising the activity of PKR can lower the levels of 2,3 DPG and increase oxygen binding to hemoglobin.

-Moreover, one of the by-products of PKR activity is ATP, the energy currency of all cells and a key signaling molecule.
-PKR as such plays an important role in the energy supply of red blood cells.
+In addition, a by-product of PKR activity is ATP, the energy currency of all cells and a key signaling molecule.
+PKR as such plays an important role in the energy supply of RBCs.

-FT-4202 is a small chemical molecule that is designed to bind to PKR in the RBCs and increases its activity.
+FT-4202 is a small molecule that researchers designed to bind to PKR in red blood cells to increase its activity.
 As a result, 2,3 DPG levels decrease.
-This increases the affinity of hemoglobin for oxygen in the sickled RBCs, and helps them deliver more oxygen to different tissues and organs in the body.
+This raises hemoglobin’s affinity for oxygen in sickled RBCs, helping them to deliver more oxygen to tissues and organs.

 When oxygen affinity increases, the sickling of the RBCs decreases.
-FT-4202 could, therefore, also alleviate other symptoms of SCD like vaso-occlusive crises.
+As such, FT-4202 is thought to alleviate such symptoms of SCD as its painful vaso-occlusive crises.

 FT-4202 in clinical trials

-A Phase 1 randomized, placebo-controlled, double-blind, single- and multiple-ascending dose study (NCT03815695) is assessing the safety, pharmacokinetics (movement in the body), and pharmacodynamics (effects on the body) of FT-4202 first in healthy volunteers and then in SCD patients.
+A Phase 1 randomized and placebo-controlled trial (NCT03815695) is assessing the safety, pharmacokinetics (movement in the body), and pharmacodynamics (effects on the body) of oral FT-4202 at single- and multiple-ascending doses.

-The single-ascending dose (SAD) study tested a dose range of FT-4202 in healthy participants and analyzed safety and pharmacokinetics.
-People in at least two SAD groups were then enrolled in a two-week multiple-ascending dose (MAD) study.
+The single-ascending dose (SAD) phase of this study tested a dose range of FT-4202 in healthy people, and analyzed safety and pharmacokinetics.
+Researchers then enrolled a new group in a two-week multiple-ascending dose (MAD) study.
 This first trial phase is now complete, and the trial’s second phase, in SCD patients, is underway.

-Forma presented results of this part of the study at the 62nd annual meeting of the American Society of Hematology (ASH) in San Diego, California in December 2019.
+Forma presented the results of this first part at the 61st annual meeting of the American Society of Hematology (ASH) in San Diego in December 2019.

-A total of 32 healthy volunteers received a single oral dose up to 1,000 mg of FT-4202 or a placebo, and 48 healthy volunteers received multiple oral doses up to 600 mg per day of FT-4202 or a placebo for 14 days.
+A total of 32 healthy volunteers received a single oral dose of up to 1,000 mg of FT-4202 or a placebo, and 48 healthy volunteers were given multiple oral doses up to 600 mg per day of FT-4202 or a placebo for 14 days.

-A favorable safety profile with only grade 1 (mild) treatment-emergent adverse events was recorded during this part of the study.
-The maximal ATP response was obtained at doses of 50 mg or more twice daily, or 150 mg once daily; the maximal 2,3-DPG response was obtained at doses of 150 mg or more twice daily, or 400 mg once daily.
+A favorable safety profile was recorded, with only grade 1 (mild) treatment-emergent adverse event during this phase.
+Maximal ATP response was evident at doses of 50 mg or more twice daily, or 150 mg once daily.
+The maximal 2,3-DPG response was at doses of 150 mg or more twice daily, or 400 mg once daily.